Rational cohomology of toric diagrams: Torus actions arising from -diagrams

 \subsection{Faces and orbits}

-We recall the definitions of the orbit filtration and faces for a~$T$-space below.
+We recall the definitions of the orbit filtration and faces for a~$T$-space below in the following setting.
 Let~$X$ be a finite regular~$T$-CW complex.
 Then~$X$ is a Hausdorff compact~$T$-space.
 This implies that the orbit space~$Q=X/T$ is a regular CW complex, and that there are only finitely many distinct orbit types in~$X$.